 Minimizes Serious Falls

-This indicates the percent of patients that sustained a major fall.
-Falls leading to major injury are considered to be a barometer of the quality of nursing care .
-Major falls are routinely caused by poor nursing care.
+This is the percent of residents that suffered from a major fall.
+Falls resulting in severe injury are considered by many in the nursing home industry to be a barometer of the quality of nursing care at a nursing home.
+Falls leading to injury are often caused by lower levels of patient supervision.

 Minimizes Urinary Tract Infections